John Lee (university principal)

-Reverend Dr John Lee FRSE (22 November 1779 – 2 May 1859) was a Scottish academic and polymath, the Principal of the University of Edinburgh from 1840 to 1859.
-He was also a Moderator of the General Assembly of the Church of Scotland in 1844.
+Reverend Dr John Lee FRSE (22 November 1779 – 2 May 1859) was a Scottish academic and polymath, and the Principal of the University of Edinburgh from 1840 to 1859.
+He was Moderator of the General Assembly of the Church of Scotland in 1844.

 Lee House in Pollock Halls of Residence is named after him.

 Life

-He was born on 22 November 1729 at Graemeshills, Torwoodlee Mains, a farm in the parish of Stow in the Scottish Borders, the son of James Lee, a weaver, and his wife, Helen Paterson.
-He attended school at the "luggie" in Clovenfords, his teacher being John Leyden.
+Lee was born on 22 November 1779 at Graemeshills, Torwoodlee Mains, a farm in the parish of Stow in the Scottish Borders, the son of Helen Paterson and James Lee, a weaver.
+He attended school at the "luggie" in Clovenfords, his teacher was John Leyden.

-He entered the University of Edinburgh in 1794, studying Medicine, supporting himself by teaching.
-He graduated M.D. in 1801.
+In 1794, he entered the University of Edinburgh, studying medicine, and supported himself by teaching.
+In 1801, he graduated with an MD.
 After serving for a short time as a surgeon/apothecary in an army hospital service he started studying law.
-But in 1804 he became amanuensis (literary assistant) to the Rev. Alexander Carlyle ("Jupiter Carlyle") in Inveresk (who gave him the manuscript of his autobiography on his death in 1805).
+However, in 1804 he became amanuensis (literary assistant) to the Rev. Alexander Carlyle ("Jupiter Carlyle") in Inveresk.
+On his death in 1805, Carlyle who gave Lee the manuscript of his autobiography.

 Lee was licensed by the Presbytery of Dalkeith as a Church of Scotland minister in 1804 but failed to find a patron.
-After acting for a few months as pastor of a Presbyterian chapel on Hanover Street in London he was ordained as minister of Peebles Parish church in April 1808.
-In 1812 he was appointed Professor of Divinity and Ecclesiastical History at St Mary's College, St Andrews, and was there also chosen as Rector of the College.
+After acting for a few months as pastor of a Presbyterian chapel on Hanover Street in London he was ordained as minister of Peebles Parish church in April 1808 in place of Rev Dr William Dalgleish.
+In 1812 he was appointed Professor of Divinity and Ecclesiastical History at St Mary's College, St Andrews, and was there also chosen as Rector of the college.
 In 1820 he became Professor of Moral Philosophy in King's College, Aberdeen, but his lectures there were mostly delivered by a deputy.
-He continued to lecture at St Andrews University, intending to travel regularly between the two, however, he had a change of heart following a near-fatal accident when his coach overturned en route to Aberdeen.
+He continued to lecture at the University of St Andrews intending to travel regularly between the two, however, he had a change of heart following a near-fatal accident when his coach overturned en route to Aberdeen.

-Therefore, in 1821 Lee resigned both professorships and, aided by the granting of an honorary Doctor of Divinity from St Andrews University, accepted a position as minister of the Canongate Church in Edinburgh.
+In 1821, Lee resigned both professorships and, aided by the granting of an honorary Doctor of Divinity from the University of St Andrews, and accepted a position as minister of the Canongate Church in Edinburgh.

 He was elected a Fellow of the Royal Society of Edinburgh in 1822, his proposer being George Forbes.
-He served the Society as their Literary Councillor 1823-6 and as the Vice-President 1842-1859.
+He served the Society as their Literary Councillor (1823-6) and as the Vice-President (1842–1859).